Theatre owners, trade experts predict bumper opening for 'Adipurush' | Entertainment

 Theatre owners, trade experts predict bumper opening for 'Adipurush'

-Prabhas-starrer Adipurush, a retelling of the epic Ramayana, is eying a bumper opening at the box office with trade experts predicting the film could do a business of more than Rs 80 crore on its opening day and comparing its pre-release buzz to Shah Rukh Khan-starrer Pathaan.The big-budget multilingual film, reportedly made on a budget of Rs 500 crore, will release in 3D across the globe this Friday.
+Prabhas-starrer ''Adipurush'', a retelling of the epic Ramayana, is eying a bumper opening at the box office with trade experts predicting the film could do a business of more than Rs 80 crore on its opening day and comparing its pre-release buzz to ''Pathaan''.

-Prabhas-starrer ''Adipurush'', a retelling of the epic Ramayana, is eying a bumper opening at the box office with trade experts predicting the film could do a business of more than Rs 80 crore on its opening day and comparing its pre-release buzz to Shah Rukh Khan-starrer ''Pathaan''.
+The big-budget multilingual film, reportedly made on a budget of Rs 500 crore, will release in 3D across the globe this Friday.

 Gautam Dutta, PVR INOX Limited co-CEO, said they have already crossed ''over 3 lakh bookings for the 1st weekend''.